MindsMend-org/Mitigator/README.md

 https://colab.research.google.com/drive/1a7bhdGPq-Z9uLX1P7b4lpzWD5ZDqzU8R?usp=sharing

 # ToDo:
+## [Sim]

-Incorperate the Data I finally aquired (8 years history of all majors) @ 1 min Fix all the balance issues with trade stack.
+Incorperate the Data I finally aquired (8 years history of all majors) @ 1 min

-Fix The opener modes. linked to config>self.game_mode = "AUTO_OPEN_SHORT"  self.game_mode = "AUTO_OPEN_M_Bollinger" new  check code link above.
+Fix [The opener modes]. linked to config>self.game_mode = "AUTO_OPEN_SHORT"  self.game_mode = "AUTO_OPEN_M_Bollinger" new  check code link above.

+Fix [Simulation sell] uses the bank without regard to used. its easier to simulate trade sells as amend the difference.

+we just need to track sim sell bank usage.

+Fix [trade_analysis_report.html] to page per 100 trades and index Pair choice of view. view[win & pycharm [shift+open]]

+Add to [trade_analysis_report.html], Open [Correct Open Count & %].
+Timing cruicial. we need to know % correct open

+Add to [trade_analysis_report.html], Ave Sentament Swing, Distance from peek to trough

+## [Live]
+Add config to allow any Live account and update rate, not sure python be any good at time below 1M Bank/open/close all straight calls

 # Activate the Mitigation AI system:
 choose sensors